Christian Onoh: Governor of Anambra State

 Onoh was elected governor of Anambra State in October 1983 on the National Party of Nigeria (NPN) platform, defeating the incumbent Jim Nwobodo of the Nigerian Peoples Party (NPP).
 The election was marred by widespread intimidation, violence and vote-rigging.

 The election was disputed, but eventually decided in his favor in the supreme court.
-Three months after the election, on 31 December 1983, the military assumed control under General Muhammadu Buhari and Onoh, together with all the other civilian governors, was dismissed.
+Three months after the election, on 31 December 1983, the military assumed control under Major General Muhammadu Buhari and Onoh, together with all the other civilian governors, was dismissed.

 Later career

 Onoh continued to agitate for a separate state for the Waawa people, and this was eventually achieved when the military regime headed by General Ibrahim Babangida created Enugu state in 1991.

 Former Justice of the Supreme Court Anthony Aniogulu said "Christian Onoh ... was always and is always fighting injustice.
 But he would not mind using unjust method to fight injustice."

 Personal life

-His daughter, Nuzo Onoh, is the celebrated British writer and pioneer of African Horror, {}, while his other daughter, Bianca Odumegwu-Ojukwu, became a beauty queen, presidential adviser and later Nigeria’s ambassador to the Kingdom Of Spain.
+His daughter, Nuzo Onoh, is a celebrated British writer, while his other daughter, Bianca Odumegwu-Ojukwu, became a beauty queen, presidential adviser, and later Nigeria's ambassador to Spain.
 She is also remembered for her controversial relationship and marriage to Chukwuemeka Odumegwu Ojukwu the Ikemba of Nnewi and former Biafran president, who was over thirty years her senior.
 Their romance was a national talking point in the early 1990s.
-Another daughter, Lilian Onoh is currently Nigeria’s ambassador to Namibia.
+Another daughter, Lilian Onoh is currently Nigeria's ambassador to Namibia.
 His son Josef Onoh also went into politics and became Chairman of Enugu State House of Assembly Committee on Finance and Appropriation.
-Josef Onoh is also the owner of the popular exclusive hotel, The Arriba (Voodoo Lounge) Enugu {} and a Special Adviser to the Enugu State governor.
-He is currently the Chairman of Enugu Capital Territory Development Authority and is seeking the Enugu State governorship candidacy under The Peoples Democratic Party (PDP) {} Christian Onoh died on 5 May 2009 at the age of 82.
+Josef Onoh is also the owner of the popular exclusive hotel, The Arriba (Voodoo Lounge) Enugu and a Special Adviser to the Enugu State governor.
+He is currently the Chairman of Enugu Capital Territory Development Authority and is seeking the Enugu State governorship candidacy under The Peoples Democratic Party (PDP) Christian Onoh died on 5 May 2009 at the age of 82.